abedalrhmanrizk/Bits-Bytes/README.md

 ### Handling invalid URLs

-In this project, I using a dynamic route segment for the `postSlug`.
+In this project, I used a dynamic route segment for the `postSlug`.
 We look up the blog post based on this route parameter.

 if the user enters an invalid slug?
 For example, maybe they make a typo and try to visit `/javascritp-mdoulo-operatro`.
 Or enter a complete gibberish URL like `/fdjsmkl`, the blog will display `404 page`